tristanMatthias/spiral/articles/blue-introduction/index.md

 <div class="toc">

-Blue represents the fourth stage” of human existence.
+Blue represents the “fourth stage” of human existence.
 If you’re new to Spiral, please first read:
 - [What is Spiral Dynamics](https://spirals.blog/articles/what-is-spiral-dynamics/)
 - [Beginning in Beige](https://spirals.blog/articles/beige-introduction/)
 - [Progressing to Purple](https://spirals.blog/articles/purple-introduction/)